Amazon is raising the price of annual Prime memberships to $139 - KVIA

 By Clare Duffy, CNN Business

-Amazon is raising the price of its annual Prime subscriptions from $119 to $139 per year, the company announced along with its earnings report Thursday.
+Amazon is raising the price of its annual Prime subscriptions from $119 to $139 per year in the United States, the company announced along with its earnings report Thursday.
 The price of a monthly subscription will also increase from $12.99 to $14.99.

 The company last raised prices for Prime in 2018, when it bumped the annual membership up from $99.
 The latest price hike represents a 17% increase.